afronski/cedar-forest-game/README.md

 # `cedar-forest-game`

-:hourglass: :mushroom: :evergreen_tree: ... stay tuned!
+:hourglass: :mushroom: :evergreen_tree: ... stay tuned for more!

 ## Dependencies